gnebbia/vim_notes/README.md

 * Learn how to write a plugin for a specific language and have a template
 * Give perl capabilities for code evaluation directly in vim buffers
+* We can produce an html of the current file with `:TOhtml`
 * `ga` to show the equivalent ascii code of the character under cursor
 * Open command outputs in vim: `vim <(ls -la)`
 * Create in our shell rc file a `vimi` function which will work as the vim